 Want to take quizzes and track your credits?

-Learn how to develop a standardized process for collection of patient demographic data and how to use that data for quality improvement initiatives related to population health.
-Demonstrate the value of instituting a standardized process for patient demographic data collection.
+In the module, you'll learn how to develop a standardized process for collection of patient demographic data and how to use that data for quality improvement initiatives related to population health.
+You can then demonstrate the value of instituting a standardized process for patient demographic data collection.

 Sign in to take quiz and track your certificates